kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/03-configure-cluster.md

 # Configure Cluster

-Now we will configure the clustter options
+Now we will configure the cluster options

 1. Navigate to the EKS console
     1. Click in the search box and type `eks`